 - Infringement of copyright.

-Saskatchewan Polytechnic uses Internet Filtering software; therefore, some internet sites may not be accessible which Saskatchewan Polytechnic Libraries has no control over.
+Saskatchewan Polytechnic uses Internet Filtering software; therefore, some Internet sites may not be accessible which Saskatchewan Polytechnic Library has no control over.

 Malicious Use/Data Modification